Operation Muscatine: Operation

 The 3rd Brigade, 4th Infantry Division joined with the 196th Infantry Brigade to conduct the operation.
 The 196th Infantry Brigade moved north into the Quế Sơn Valley to join Operation Wheeler and was replaced by the 198th Infantry Brigade, which in turn handed over the operation to the newly arrived 11th Infantry Brigade.

 By January 1968 the 198th Infantry Brigade continued the operation in Đức Phổ District with the 1st Battalion, 52nd Infantry Regiment, and elements of the 3rd Brigade, 4th Infantry Division.
 US soldiers suffered a steady stream of casualties from VC booby traps and mines, but rarely encountered the VC.
-Most of the mines came from bases abandoned by the South Korean 2nd Marine Brigade who had departed the area without clearing their minefields.
+Most of the mines came from bases abandoned by the South Vietnamese 2nd Marine Brigade who had departed the area without clearing their minefields.

 On 1 January, elements of the Americal Division deployed to blocking positions in Quang Ngai province as troops from the Army of the Republic of Vietnam (ARVN) 2nd Division and U.S. helicopter gunships engaged a large enemy force, killing 111 and capturing 37 weapons.
 On the following day, the VC struck back, as the 406th and 38th Battalions and a pair of local force platoons penetrated the central pacification zone and attacked the headquarters of Quang Ngai's Nghia Hanh District.
 A VC deserter had alerted the defenders to the impending assault.
 Fully prepared, the South Vietnamese rebuffed the attack, killing 74 VC and capturing five prisoners and 20 weapons.

 On 17 January, Company A, 1/52nd Infantry, caught up with four VC local force companies near the coastal village of Phu Nhieu in Quảng Tín Province, several kilometers south of Chu Lai.
-Reinforced by the battalion’s Company B, the troops swept toward the village, while the 3rd Brigade’s reconnaissance platoon and Company B, 1st Battalion, 14th Infantry Regiment, landed into blocking positions south and west of the town.
+Reinforced by the battalion's Company B, the troops swept toward the village, while the 3rd Brigade's reconnaissance platoon and Company B, 1st Battalion, 14th Infantry Regiment, landed into blocking positions south and west of the town.
 As the attack progressed, VC who had sought refuge in the village fled into the blocking positions, where small arms fire and gunships cut them down.
 At a loss of one soldier killed and six wounded, the Americans claimed 100 VC dead, seven prisoners and 38 captured weapons.
 By the end of January the operation had resulted in 454 VC dead and 103 weapons captured at a cost of 25 US killed.